 If we use what we know to extract small, unique bits of DNA from humans, we can make a unique profile of DNA bands for every person.

-This method is a lifesaver because it has helped us determine paternity, by comparing DNA between parents and the baby, and even to solve crime!
+This method is a lifesaver.
+It has helped us to determine paternity, by comparing DNA between parents and a child.
+It is also used to help to solve crimes!